(214) 390-7947 (Overseas Callers)

 Who will come to pick me up?
 How do I recognize the person at the airport?

 Our local representative will be waiting for you at the airport arrival terminal.
 He/she will be responsible for picking you up from the airport on time and taking you to your accommodations.
 Our local staff will be carrying a white signboard with your name on it.
 If you do not see them, you can always call them, as their contact information will be provided to you before your flight to Kenya.
-We also encourage volunteer to exchange pictures with our ground coordinator so you will more easily recognize each other.
+We also encourage volunteers to exchange pictures with our ground coordinator so you will more easily recognize each other.

 If my Kenya volunteer program begins on Monday, when should I arrive?
-If I want to arrive before the starting date of my assignment, where will I stay and who will organize the accommodations?
+If I want to arrive before the starting date of my assignment, where will I stay, and who will organize the accommodations?
 Will it cost me extra?

 Who will take me to the airport for my departure?

-IFRE does not provide airport drop off services after the completion of your volunteer project.
+IFRE does not provide airport drop-off services after the completion of your volunteer project.
 You will need to arrange a transfer vehicle to take you to the airport for your departure on your own.
 If you need assistance, you can ask your in-country coordinator for advice.
 Be sure to budget for this expense.

 What do I need prior to departure from my home country?

-To prepare for volunteering program in Kenya, you will need to complete several steps.
+To prepare for the volunteering program in Kenya, you will need to complete several steps.
 The first is research, so you’re already ahead of the game.
 Be sure to also research Kenya, including customs and culture, so you know what to expect.
 You’ll need to book your flight and provide that itinerary to our coordinator so they can set up your airport pick-up.
-Research the visa requirements based on your home country and apply well in advance as this process can take a few weeks.
+Research the visa requirements based on your home country and apply well in advance, as this process can take a few weeks.

 Where are the projects located?